How to Love Your Group Project! No, really.

 Also, decide when you will meet as a group and each due date for work.
 At your first meeting, nail down a schedule.
 Wait for EACH person to add it to their planner, calendar, or phone.
 Heck, create a shared Google calendar or even set up and send reminders.

 While meeting in person is best, technology allows for all sorts of virtual meetings.
-Free software, such as Google Hangouts, Skype, or Zoom, allow you to meet from wherever you are.
+Free software, such as Google Meet, Skype, or Zoom, allows you to meet from wherever you are.
 Heck, call each other on the phone (gasp!) if you have to.

 Communication & Organization

 You need to keep the lines of communication open.
-If someone needs to change the schedule, they have to be able to easily get hold of everyone else.
+If someone needs to change the schedule, they must be able to easily get ahold of everyone else.